Accretion disc winds in X-ray binaries: High ionisation winds

 The majority of sources show the lines in absorption.
 P-Cyg profiles have rarely been detected, with all cases appearing at high luminosities ($\gtrsim$0.5~\ledd; \citealt{Brandt2000, King2015}).
 On the other hand, emission lines\footnote{We list significant detections of narrow lines, up to widths of $\sim$1000–2000~\kms, thus excluding relativistically broadened lines.} are often observed in \textit{Accretion Disc Corona} sources.
 This is a phenomenological class of LMXBs, seen at very high inclination ($\gtrsim$80$^{\circ}$), for which scattered emission from the extended wind or atmosphere becomes apparent as the direct emission from the central source is blocked by the disc rim.
 However, a more general condition for seeing emission lines is likely to obscure the central engine (due to inclination or by other means), so that the emission lines can stand out above the continuum.
 As we discuss below, emission lines are more often seen in optical and NIR spectra (see Sec.~\ref{sec:discussion:atmospheres}).

-Finally, we note that in what follows we do not discuss absorption from plasmas during ‘dips’, particularly those associated with the impact of the accretion stream onto the disc and/or the presence of a thickened bulge at the disc rim during specific orbital phases (unless explicitly indicated).
+Finally, we note that in what follows we do not discuss (unless explicitly indicated) absorption from plasmas observed during X-ray dips, particularly those associated with the impact of the accretion stream onto the disc and/or the presence of a thickened bulge at the disc rim (see, e.g., \citealt{White1982b}).